-While not all studies are in agreement, aspirin use appears to be associated with reduced risk of breast cancer.
-Pre-diagnostic aspirin use does not appear to influence breast cancer recurrence.
+Aspirin use is associated with reduced breast cancer risk, according to some studies.
+Pre-diagnostic aspirin use does not appear to influence recurrence.
 However, aspirin use after diagnosis has been linked to lower risk of relapse.
-Now a new study has reported regular postdiagnosis aspirin use is associated with a significant reduction in breast cancer-specific mortality.
+Now a new study has reported postdiagnosis aspirin use is associated with reduced breast cancer-specific mortality.

 Aspirin and breast cancer